Captain-Kirk83/Library-Management-System/README.md

 ## Tasks
-#### Stage 1 (50 Points)
+#### Stage 1
-Complete the following views without altering the frontend.
-Necessary details have been mentioned as comments in the views themselves.
 Only a logged in user can view the loaned books or issue a book.

-* Book Detail View
+* Book Detail View - Shows the details of a book like no. of copies available, its rating given by users, its genre and author.
-* Book List View
+* Book List View - Shows the list of all the books that are available
-* View Loaned Books
+* View Loaned Books - Shows the books which are loaned by an authorized user
-* Issue a Book
+* Issue a Book - Implements the function of issuing a book

-#### Stage 2 (30 Points)
+#### Stage 2
-Complete the view for returning an issued book.
-You need to write this view all by yourself.
-* Your view will accept Book Copy ID as an argument and mark the appropriate Book Copy as returned and return an appropriate response.
+* We create a view that will accept Book Copy ID as an argument and mark the appropriate Book Copy as returned and return an appropriate response.
-* You additionally need to write the JavaScript code to make a POST request to your view and display an appropriate message to the user after the response arrives.
+* We additionally write the JavaScript code to make a POST request to your view and display an appropriate message to the user after the response arrives.

-#### Stage 3 (60 Points)
+#### Stage 3
-In this stage, you will need to implement a rating system all by yourself.
+In this stage, I implement a rating system.
-* You may need to fiddle around with the models, create some new views and make changes to the existing templates.
-* Your system should allow the user to enter any integer between 0 to 10 (both inclusive) and the final rating would be the average of all the user ratings given to the book and should be a real number.
+* The system allows the user to enter any integer between 0 to 10 (both inclusive) and the final rating would be the average of all the user ratings given to the book and should be a real number.
 * The ratings would be given to a Book issued by a user, and not a Book Copy.
 * The ratings must be modifiable.
 Also, if a user has rated a book multiple times, then only the last rating given by the user should matter, any previous ratings should not contribute to the average rating of the book.
 * As an example, if there are two users U1 and U2, and they have rated a book as 8 and 10, respectively, then the average rating would be 9.0.
 If the user U1 later changes the rating to 9, then the average rating of the book should become 9.5.
 * Only a logged in user should be allowed to rate a book, but others may view the average rating of the book.
-* You can add an integer field with a submit button in the Book Detail template or the Book List template itself.
+* We add an integer field with a submit button in the Book Detail template.
-> **_NOTE:_**  This work must be done in the store app itself.

-#### Stage 4 (60 Points)
+#### Stage 4
-In the authentication app, fill in the views for login, logout and user registration.
-You will also need to create basic frontend templates for these views.
-Refer to the existing templates if you have any issue.
+In the authentication app, views for login, logout and user registration are created.
+I created basic frontend templates for these views.

-## Deadline
-You'll have a week to complete this task.
-Hence, the deadline of this task is 7th May, 2020.

-## Submission
-* Follow the instructions to setup and run this project.
-* Complete the task by making the required changes in the files.
-* When done, commit your work locally and push it to your origin (forked repository).
-* Make a pull request to our repository, stating the tasks which you have completed.
-* Let us review your pull request.